-In 1947, with the aid of the Carnegie Corporation, an interdisciplinary Southeast Asia Studies program (which eventually included a masters degree and an undergraduate major) was incorporated into the curriculum of the liberal arts and sciences.
-The program was the first of its kind in the country.
+In 1947, with the aid of the Carnegie Corporation, an interdisciplinary Southeast Asia Studies area studies program (which eventually included a masters degree and an undergraduate major) was incorporated into the curriculum of the liberal arts and sciences.
+The program was reputedly the first of its kind in the country.

 Funds from the Carnegie grant were used for development and hiring as well as to support field research and publications.
 It was during this period that Southeast Asia scholars Karl Pelzer (1909-80), Paul Mus (1902-69), and John Embree (1908-50) joined the Yale faculty.
 Tragically, Embree and Raymond Kennedy were both killed in 1950 - Kennedy in an ambush in Java, where he was doing research, and Embree in an automobile accident in New Haven.

 From 1958-1971, through the turbulent years of the Vietnam War, the Ford Foundation along with the U.S. government, contributed several grants aimed at expansion of the program, ultimately including an endowment created by the Ford Foundation which is still in existence today.